icann/icann-rdap/docs/rdap-cli-tools/test-tool/usage.md

 You can explicitly control this behavior using the `-O` command argument or the `RDAP_TEST_OUTPUT` environment variable (see below).

+Use the `--json` shortcut parameter to set the output type to pretty-compact-json.

 ## Directing Queries To A Specific Server